waikereru/waikereru.github.io/_pages/1769-garden.md

 ## Design of the garden

 ## Philip Smith, O2 landscapes, designer
-The 1769 Garden was designed by **Philip Smith** to evoke the experiences of Banks and Solander during their visit to Tairāwhiti, taking inspiration from the plants themselves, their collections and the observations they made at the time.
+The 1769 Seed Archive was designed by **Philip Smith** to evoke the experiences of Banks and Solander during their visit to Tairāwhiti, taking inspiration from the plants themselves, their collections and the observations they made at the time.

 Planting the garden began in 2 June 2015, and continues to evolve, guided by Philip, Malcolm and Graeme.